Instructions for iLab use

 Purchase order numbers are the only form of payment at this time.

-See answer in Funding tab.
+Learn more in the Funding tab.

 When your order status changes to “Waiting for Core to Begin” you are welcome to bring in your samples during our designated lab hours.